Jesus' words to John's disciples: God has visited His people

 To the worshipers coming to such a building, these phrases would emphasize the celebration their worship should be — the celebration of a personal relationship with a Creator who cares about His people.

 It was to His ministry of compassionate miracles that Jesus pointed to answer John's question about Jesus' Messiahship.
-What John's two followers witnessed was an ordinary day in Jesus' ministry.
+John's two followers witnessed an ordinary day in Jesus' ministry.
 He didn't slyly let them in on some secret revelation.
-Jesus simply told these two men to go back to John's prison and report on these ordinary day happenings.
+Jesus simply told these two men to go back to where John was in prison and report to him on these happenings of "ordinary day," That makes me wonder if the events of an "ordinary day" of ministry by my church today would be evidence of the Lord's presence in our midst.

 During our first home assignment from Italy, I saw a walking demonstration of the powerful visitation of God to His people.
 In May of that year, I spoke in an evening service of the Mansfield, AR church where Johnny Lee Self was pastoring.
 Over dinner in the parsonage before service, Pastor Self told me part of his life's story.

 Years prior, injuries while serving in the military had paralyzed his left side.
 He became a wheelchair pastor and served the Lord faithfully for years.
-Then, not long ago his health worsened and he had to be hospitalized.
+Then, not long ago, his health worsened, and he had to be hospitalized.
 It was his heart.
 The days of hospitalization stretched into weeks and then months.

 All this never dampened Pastor Self's vibrant Christian experience.
 It never crushed his faith.
 He just kept on loving Jesus and praising the Lord.